encord-team/encord-active/docs/docs/metrics/write-your-own.md

 sidebar_position: 5
 ---

-# Write Your Own Metric
+# Writing Custom Quality Metric

+**Guide on how to write your own Custom Quality Metrics**
 :::tip
 If you are more comfortable with using notebooks, we have a [Google Colab notebook](https://colab.research.google.com/drive/1tAqGGSY0sZfwec2Vp4ThvgLKIefy3-4b?usp=sharing)